 17 runs at 17.00; 7 wickets at 9.86;

 A star of Auckland club cricket who never quite made the first-class scene, Ronaldson made up for lost time at the 2020 World Cup.
 In the 1st game against West Indies, he bowled with aggression to claim 4 wickets - 3 of them LBW - for just 18 runs.
 He took 2/11 against Canada and 1/40 vs. Zimbabwe to finish as 2nd leading wicket-taker in the tournament.
-He also showed a glimpse of the batting form that had seen him hit 10 6s at the IPT with 16* from 9 balls against Canada.
+He is also a big six-hitter.

 26. Dean Busch (Auckland)